-We operate a vertical retail channel with stores that feature a unique combination of experience and product in which guests can "make their own stuffed animals" by participating in the stuffing, fluffing, dressing, accessorizing and naming of their own teddy bears and other stuffed animals.
+We primarily operate through a vertical retail channel with corporately-managed stores that feature a unique combination of experience and product in which guests can "make their own stuffed animals."
 We also operate e-commerce sites that focus on gift-giving, collectible merchandise and licensed products that appeal to consumers that have an affinity for characters from a range of entertainment, sports, art, and gaming properties.
-Our engaging digital purchasing experiences include our online "Bear-Builder", the animated "Bear Builder 3D Workshop", an age-gated adult-focused "Bear Cave" and the "HeartBox" gift site.
-Our retail stores also act as "mini distribution centers" that provide efficient omnichannel support for our growing digital demand.
-The primary consumer target for our brick-and-mortar locations is families with children while our e-commerce sites focus on collectors and gift givers that are primarily tweens, teens and adults.
-We have also extended our business model to develop a circle of continuous engagement by leveraging our brand strength and owned intellectual properties through the creation of engaging content for kids and adults while also offering products at wholesale and in non-plush consumer categories via outbound licensing agreements with leading manufacturers.
+Our engaging digital purchasing experiences include our online "Bear-Builder," an age-gated, adult-focused "Bear Cave" and the "HeartBox" gift site.
+Our retail stores also act as mini distribution centers that provide efficient omnichannel support for our growing digital demand.
+The primary consumer target for our brick-and-mortar locations is families with children, while our e-commerce sites focus on collectors and gift givers that are primarily tweens, teens and adults.

+We also sell product and provide our unique "Bear Builder" experience through the two additional channels of partner-operated and franchiseoperated stores.
+Additionally, we offer products in non-plush consumer categories via outbound licensing agreements with leading manufacturers.